quixio/quix-cli/docs/Reference/status.md

 ```

 !!! tip
-    Use the [`quix local pipeline status`](local/pipeline/status.md) command to get detailed information about which services in your local pipeline are running and which are not.
+    Use the [`quix pipeline status`](pipeline/status.md) command to get detailed information about which services in your local pipeline are running and which are not.

 ### Git Repository Not Found